MahmoudDabbous/Product-Catalog/README.md

 ## Usage

 - **For testing APIs endpoints**
-  - Kindly view the attached postman collection.
+  - Please take a look at the postman collection I've attached.

 ## Future Enhancements

 - **Security:** Implementation of authentication and authorization mechanisms.
-- **Validation:** Robust server-side validation of incoming data.
-- **Error Handling:** Enhanced error logging and user-friendly error messages.
 - **Scalability:** Exploration of connection pooling and caching mechanisms to improve performance under load.
 - **Testing:** Integration and unit tests to ensure reliability and maintainability.